 We may be a little biased, but we think teaching in South Korea is a great choice.
 We’ve explained how we chose this country over others, but in short:

 Your flights there and back are paid for.

 You get a pretty nice chunk of cash each month.

 And best of all: it’s an AMAZING, once-in-a-lifetime experience you’ll remember all of your life!

 There are bonuses and so many benefits that it’s too much info to include here, but you can check out our article where we’ve shared exactly how we saved $22,000 EACH while teaching English in South Korea.

 We’ve also divulged our tips for saving extra money while teaching that are easy to follow and will make your bank account rise.

 We traveled for almost a year on the money we saved (and came home with a very nice “cushion”.)

 Do it yourself:

-If you are interested in teaching English in South Korea, we've got tons of information and resources that will help you in your journey.
+If you are interested in teaching English in South Korea or elsewhere, we’ve got tons of information and resources on teaching abroad that will help you in your journey.